from Christian DeLord

 The silence that precedes the melody

-In music, there are moments of silence that are as important as the notes.
+In music , there are moments of silence that are as important as the notes.
 Silence creates tension, anticipates, prepares.
-Without it, music would be just noise.
+Without it, music would just be noise.

 If you are going through a crisis, I invite you to ask yourself these three questions: